ibek/issue-keeper/README.md

   - Design and runtime configurations
   - Integration with test frameworks - **JUnit**
   - Offline mode (cache for 24 hours - customizable)
+  - Configurable issue tracking system states in projects (according to the unique workflows)

 ### Configuration